PaperMC/PaperDocs/source/about/introduction.rst

 * **Paper-API**, An enhanced version of the Bukkit API.

 * **Paper-Server**, usually just referred to as *Paper*, Paper-Server is an enhanced implementation of the server that goes hand-in-hand with our enhanced API.

 There are also other, more technical, projects that support the above two projects.
-Paper-API and Paper-Server remain our priority however.
+For more information on that see :doc:`../about/structure`

 Where can I download Paper?
 ---------------------------